opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 The fields of Artificial Intelligence are touted by futurists as the answers to many of the world's problems.
 And AI skeptics in turn write on topics like ethics & privacy because they resonate with the widest possible audience, driving readership.

 This post is a different sort of AI critique.
-What we call our roles and our work matters.
-Vin Vashishta, chief data scientist and author, recently called out [**digital transformation**](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/) as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
-The result is expensive analytics with the Artificial Intelligence label slapped on.
-I will also comment in this post on
+The syntax of what we call our roles and our work matters.
+In his recent [LinkedIn post](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/), Vin Vashishta recently called out [**digital transformation**](https://www.linkedin.com/pulse/digital-transformation-strategy-barrier-data-science-vin-vashishta/) as it mislabels many things as Data Science, and as such creates barriers to realizing value from the technology.
+I will explore his article from a slightly different perspective and also comment on

 - the [Wil van der Aalst Process Mining course](https://www.coursera.org/learn/process-mining),
 - creating sustainable competitive advantage,